-Wisconsin Area Health Education Center (AHEC)
+Wisconsin Area Health Education Center (AHEC) System

 The Wisconsin AHEC system provides programs to strengthen community-based health professional education and community health education.
 This programming is carried out in a variety of ways, some of which are described below.

-- Wisconsin Express - opportunity for health professions students to explore health care delivery in medically underserved areas and work with students across disciplines
+- Wisconsin Express - Opportunity for health professions students to explore health care delivery in medically underserved areas and work with students across disciplines

-- Community Health Internship Program (CHIP) - summer internship program with placements in local health departments
+- Community Health Internship Program (CHIP) - Summer internship program with placements in local health departments

 Other useful information may be found on the AHEC student page.
 AHEC also maintains a Health Careers Information Center, which provides information about health career occupations, Wisconsin educational institutions and health care programs, health profession organizations, and other health care programs and resources.

 AHEC cultural education resources

 Links to a variety of online resources to help providers develop a better understanding of other cultures.

 Wisconsin Department of Health Services Minority Health Program

 The Minority Health Program provides statewide leadership on policy measures that aim to improve the health of vulnerable populations in Wisconsin.